Big Jake: Plot

 Martha places the ransom in a strongbox, and delegates from both the United States Army and the Texas Rangers offer to take the box for her.
-Martha decides instead to send for her estranged husband Jacob "Big Jake" McCandles, who wanders the west as a gunfighter with his black Rough Collie mix, simply named "Dog".
-Jake arrives and they confer in secret about what to do with the box.
+Martha decides instead to send for her estranged husband Jacob "Big Jake" McCandles, who is generally thought to be dead but is really wandering the west as a gunfighter.
+Jake arrives with his black Rough Collie mix, simply named "Dog," and they confer in secret about what to do with the box.

-Michael McCandles, the youngest son, arrives on a motorcycle with news he has found the kidnappers.
+Michael McCandles arrives on a motorcycle with news he has found the kidnappers.
 Martha decides to allow him and his older brother James to set off with the Rangers in REO Runabouts to try to overtake the kidnappers.
-Jake disapproves, and sets off with the box, a mule, packhorses, and his elderly Apache friend Sam Sharpnose, preferring to do things the old fashioned way.
+Jake disapproves and sets off with the box, a mule, packhorses, and his elderly Apache friend Sam Sharpnose, preferring to do things the old-fashioned way.
+After the kidnappers ambush the Rangers, putting the cars out of commission, Jake allows his two sons to accompany him, although relations are strained between them.

-The kidnappers ambush the Rangers, killing three of them and putting the cars out of commission.
-Jake allows his two sons to accompany him.
-Relations are strained between Jake and James after the former's long absence from home, but Michael is delighted to see his father again and impresses him with his skill as a sharpshooter.
-However, Jake is put off by Michael's more modern and genteel ways.

-John Fain, pretending to be only a messenger boy, intercepts the group and warns them bandits are now after the box.
-He tells them the gang will kill Little Jake if Big Jake (who pretends to be a hired hand during the encounter) doesn't do things exactly the gang's way.
-He gives them further instructions on where the exchange will take place, in the town of Escondero.
+John Fain, pretending to be only a messenger boy, intercepts the group and warns them that bandits are now after the box.
+He tells them the gang will kill Little Jake if Big Jake (who is pretending to be a hired hand) doesn't do things exactly the gang's way.
+He also arranges for the exchange to take place in the town of Escondero.

 On arrival, the family checks into a hotel and lays a trap for the bandits, killing them.
 During the attack, the strongbox is accidentally opened, revealing the money has been replaced by newspaper clippings.
-Both boys believe Jake has stolen the money, until Jake reminds them of the people that were killed by the Fain Gang, and that their brother Jeff has also been badly and possibly fatally wounded.
-He tells them that he and Martha, refusing to pay for that, took the money out.
+Both boys believe Jake has stolen the money, until Jake explains that neither he nor Martha had ever intended to give the Fain Gang any payment after so many McCandles ranch people were either killed or wounded.